 St. Patrick’s Day is a time to honor Irish heritage and enjoy some good old-fashioned fun.
 If you’re looking to join the festivities on Long Island, there are plenty of parades happening all month long.
 Whether you're in the mood for a lively procession with bagpipes and floats or simply want to enjoy dancing, there’s a celebration for everyone.
 Here’s your guide to St. Patrick’s Day parades happening across Long Island.

 Did you know?
 Long Island is one of the most Irish places in the country.
-13.1% of Long Islanders claim Irish heritage.
+Over 13% of Long Islanders claim Irish heritage.

 - HUNTINGTON